 This Post may contain Affiliate Links.
 Please read our Disclosure for legal jargon.

-Rubbing alcohol is something that every house has in their medical kit and I think if you don’t have a bottle of rubbing alcohol you should buy it.
+Rubbing alcohol is something that every person has in their medical kit.

-Other than medicinal use, rubbing alcohol has many other household uses that you cannot think of.
-From stain removal to making your own hand sanitizer and fragrance to cleaning, there is so much you can do with rubbing alcohol.
+Other than medicinal use, rubbing alcohol has many other household uses that you are unaware of.
+From removing stains to making your own hand sanitizer to adding fragrance, there is so much you can do with rubbing alcohol.

 The best part is that it is not expensive and is highly affordable.
 So, here are 21 unexpected household uses of rubbing alcohol.